 A tutorial on re-mapping dead keys on macOS keyboard layouts

 Depending on the macOS keyboard layout you're using, you might have “dead keys”.
-A dead key represents a symbol which isn't a full character, and therefore isn't immediately inserted into the text when typed.
+A dead key represents a symbol that isn't a full character and therefore isn't immediately inserted into the text when typed.
 Examples of dead keys are

 ~.
 For instance, when typing